fffaraz/awesome-cpp/README.md

 * [Bullet](http://bulletphysics.org) - A 3D physics engine for games.
 * [LiquidFun](https://github.com/google/liquidfun) - A 2D physics engine for games.

+## Scripting

+* [ChaiScript](http://chaiscript.com/) - An easy to use embedded scripting language for C++.
+* [Lua](http://www.lua.org/) - A minimal and fast scripting engine for configuration files and basic application scripting.
+* [V8](http://code.google.com/p/v8/) - A fast JavaScript by Google engine similar to WebKit's JavaScriptCore.
+* [SWIG](http://www.swig.org/) - a wrapper/interface Generator that let you link your c++ code to Javascript, Perl, PHP, Python, Tcl and Ruby.

 ## Serialization

 * [cereal](https://github.com/USCiLab/cereal) - A C++11 library for serialization.